 Photo by Mia Isabella Photography

-Jillian Jetton (she/her) is a director & performance maker.
+Jillian Jetton (she/her) is a director, performance maker, and producer.
 Raised in the Bay Area and based in New York by way of Philadelphia, her background spans scripted, devised and physical theater, video art, and experience design.

-Jillian is a member of the Spring 2024 Mercury Store Directing Lab, and a 2019 Leah Stein Dance Company REAP Artist.
+Jillian is the Artistic Director of SalOn! at The Brick, and a member of the Spring 2024 Mercury Store Directing Lab with advisor Aya Ogawa.
 Directing credits include original works FLESH FOG and HEATWAVE, ≈ [Almost Equal To] by Jonas Hassen Khemiri, and The Gap by Emma Goidel.
 She is currently developing a new musical co-written by Lila Blue and Ren Dara Santiago about radical painter and mystic Hilma af Klint.
-The piece had a reading at The Tank in April 2023, and a workshop at the Lake Lucille Project, co-directed with Brian Mertes.
+The piece had a reading at The Tank in April 2023, and a creative retreat at the Lake Lucille Project, co-directed with Brian Mertes.

 Publications, Interviews, Etc.